MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-arc-data-services.md

 # Keyword: Azure Arc data services
 ---

-# Deploy Azure Arc enabled data services in AKS on Azure Stack HCI and Windows Server
+# Deploy Azure Arc enabled data services in Azure Kubernetes Service on Azure Stack HCI and Windows Server

 This topic provides a checklist of prerequisites you need to follow to deploy Azure Arc enabled data services on AKS on Azure Stack HCI and Windows Server.
 You must have [AKS on Azure Stack HCI and Windows Server](kubernetes-walkthrough-powershell.md) installed before using the checklist.